Tax

 Italy 24% (corporation tax) + 3,9% (regional tax)

-Netherlands The rate is 15% over the first EUR 395,000 and 25,8% over the surplus.
+Netherlands Corporate taxpayers are subject to corporate income tax on their worldwide income.
+In 2024 the rate is 19% over the first EUR 200,000 and 25,8% over the surplus.

 A reduced rate applies to activities covered by the innovation box.
+The tax rate for qualifying income allocable to the innovation box is 9% in 2024.
 The innovation box provides tax relief to encourage innovative research.
+Qualifying profits earned from innovative activities are taxed at this special rate if specific conditions are met.

 Poland The standard CIT rate is 19% on annual profit, however a reduced tax rate of 9% is available to a company that: